JanLikar/aoc2022-25-in-25/Readme.md

 ### 2. Clojure
 As I don't have any real-world experience with lisps, I expected a decent Clojure solution would be harder for me to implement.

-I was pleasently surprised - Clojure proved extremely expressive and nice to work with.
+I was pleasantly surprised - Clojure proved extremely expressive and nice to work with.

 Converting my first PoC, which looked fairly similar to what an imperative solution would look like,